 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
 The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Finance Director.
 The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.
 The long-term ambition of completing the second phase of capital works remains - this will replace temporary classrooms.
+In the meantime, the perimeter fencing and gates will be improved.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,365,259.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,305,359.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2021 was £1,910,944.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2022 was £32,596,022.

-The cash balance of the Trust has been very healthy all year, ending the year with a balance of £2,137,411.
+The cash balance of the Trust has been very healthy all year, ending the year with a balance of £2,859,287.
+A small proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.